Krasjet/kb/README.md

 Caveats
 -------

-kb has only been tested on Linux and with JACK 2.
+1. kb has only been tested on Linux and with JACK 2.
 It should work on any system with X11 and JACK support, but I have not tested other systems yet.
    Feedbacks are welcome.
+2. Note that kb *captures* your key presses in any window.
+It does not *intercept* them.
+This is intentional, because I frequently need to edit code while testing the MIDI input.
+As an additional benefit, you can now enjoy some crappy generative music while typing.

 [1]: https://ccrma.stanford.edu/docs/common/JACK.html